MaccaX: The New Coaching Frontier

 MaccaX brought the kind of community support normally found only in location-based tri clubs into the lives of triathletes living in isolated areas or where triathlon participation is low.
 “I depend on this team due to my geographic scenario,” notes Simon Shurey.
 “Due to this group I have created some really fun triathlete friends.
 I live 30 miles out to sea on a small island called Nantucket.
 I cannot just drive somewhere to meet up.
 We have a Facebook chat group checking on each other and finding out how the training is going.
 I am running Boston Marathon this year with Team Hoyt due to my friendship with Dennis Charles who I never would have met without this group.”

 MaccaX is also linked up with a charitable component, allowing its athletes to train and race for a cause.
-A percentage of the monthly membership dues goes toward the MaccaNOW Foundation set up to offer direct assistance to families fighting breast cancer.
-The team has also contributed to Typhoon Haiyan relief efforts and an underprivileged Thai child’s education and multisport development.
+The team has contributed directly to cancer fighters and their families, as well as to Typhoon Haiyan relief efforts and an underprivileged Thai child’s education and multisport development.

 Macca crowdsourced from MaccaX to find out what they needed as athletes, resulting in the launch in 2014 of more than 40 training videos for swim, bike, and run, and periodized triathlon training plans in 2015 for Olympic, half-distance, and full-distance races.
 His role as Challenge Family ambassador also paved the way for MaccaX to become the official training partner for Challenge’s international series of races.